avih7531/how_things_work_notes/README.md

 - **Time:** 9:30-10:45am
 - **Location:** 6 Washington Place

-## Repository Purpose
-This repository is dedicated to class notes.
-It will be regularly updated with notes from each lecture, summaries of key concepts, and any additional resources provided during the course.

 ## Usage
 Use the `Lecture_Notes_PDF` folder to view, download, and print the notes (recommended to download and view as opposed to using the Github GUI).
 Use `Lecture_Notes_Markdown` to view and edit the notes in markdown format.